manshaufee36/versaasia_casestudy/README.md

 8) And the object will be saved into "output.json" using FileWriter libraries.
 9) Both creation of JSON object and I/O has their exception of catch.

-After all this is quite a good and simple challenge for me to be taken on.
-Indeed a great experience to be part of the candidates on taking this challenge.
+After all this is a good challenge and experience for me to be taken on.
+Indeed, its a great experience to be part of the candidates on taking this challenge.
 After all, thank you for giving me out the opportunity on going through the Internship placement process.
+Thanks a bunch !